gaia-platform/GaiaPlatform/scratch/dax/active_samples.md

 {
     if (Persons.FaceSignatue != get_latest_scan())
     {
         // Compile failure.
-FaceSignature was not specified in active field list of the rule prolog.
+FaceSignature was not specified in active field list of the rule prologue.
     }
 }
 ```